TRT Clinic in Edmonton - Same Day

 Who Is a Candidate for TRT in Edmonton?

 Not every man with low energy or low libido has hypogonadism.
-Our physicians follow Canadian Urological Association diagnostic criteria to determine if TRT is appropriate.
+Our doctors follow Canadian Urological Association diagnostic criteria to determine if TRT is appropriate.

 - Lab-confirmed low testosterone -- Total testosterone below 8.0 nmol/L on two separate morning (7-11 a.m.) blood draws, drawn fasting when possible.